GEPREP About Contents FAQ Donate

 When was the electric automobile invented?

 The first experimental electric car was built around 1830, long before the first gasoline-powered car.
-However, it wasn't until around 1870 that electric cars became somewhat practical.
+However, it was not until around 1870 that electric cars became somewhat practical, and even after that they remained just a small niche.

 If electric cars were invented way back in the nineteenth century, why have they been very uncommon until recently?

-It is because their performance has been far inferior to that of gasoline and diesel powered vehicles.
-For example, the distance they could travel between battery rechargings was only a fraction of that which gasoline and diesel powered vehicles could travel between refuelings.
-Also, recharging required much more time than refilling a fuel tank.
+Their performance has been far inferior to that of internal combustion engine vehicles for most users.
+For example, the distance they could travel between battery rechargings was only a fraction of that which internal combustion engine vehicles could travel between refuelings.
+Also, recharging required much more time than refilling a fuel tank and battery longevity was limited

 Why have they recently become such a big focus of attention?